Like most Americans, I find it very relaxing on occasion to take time away from my regular work to do something at which I’m not really competent.

 That’s why I haven’t been in the office too much lately, and why I have been out in the back meadow on a tractor.

-Like most farm equipment, they’re not especially safe, so you can also rid your place of your forearms and other appendages if you’re not careful, but that’s another story all together.
+Like most farm equipment, they’re not especially safe, so you can also rid your place of your forearms and other appendages if you’re not careful, but that’s another story altogether.

 I think that it’s truly a shame that everyone doesn’t have a little spot of ground that they can use for their own senseless passions.
 It gives me a warm glow inside to know that all the neighboring ranchers must surely think that I’ve lost my mind insofar as many of the species that I’m trying to encourage are the same ones that they spend their time and dollars trying to eradicate.